-Like a hippopotamus in Lake Tanganyika, my dissertation research is big, hot, and wet.
-By big, I mean that I work with tiny intertidal barnacles and the snails that eat them (this is already a flawed simile).
-By hot, I mean that I address interesting ecological problems relevant to climate change.
-I use physiology and community ecology to understand how species interactions respond to warming, and what the population consequences of those responses may be.
-As for wet, my study system isn't always wet—the rocky intertidal zone is half-land half-sea, which means double the fun.
+Like a hippopotamus in Lake Tanganyika, my dissertation research was big, hot, and wet.
+By big, I mean that I worked with tiny barnacles and the snails that eat them (this is a flawed simile).
+By hot, I mean that I investigated problems relevant to climate change.
+I integrated ecology across levels of orgnaization to study how warming affects individuals, populations, and communities.
+As for wet, my study system wasn't always wet—the rocky intertidal zone is half-land half-sea, which means double the fun.